piroor/makexpi/README.md

     $ make sign

 If your XPI package is automatically signed, it will be downloaded to the current directory.
-However, if it requires manual review by AMO editors, you'll download it after preliminary or full review by your hand.
+However, if it requires manual review by AMO editors, you'll have to download it by hand after preliminary or full review.